redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.HTC.md

 .TEST-CASE SEC-LSM-MGR.HTC-T-NO-SEC-ID-PRO

-Check that it is an error to query a id property if the id property has already be given
+Check that it is an error to set the id property if it was already set

 .TYPE integration

 .REQUIRED-BY @SEC-LSM-MGR.HRQ-R-CON-PRO

+.PRECONDITION
 .REQUIRED-BY @SEC-LSM-MGR.PRO-U-QUE-ID-ONL-ONC

-.PRECONDITION

 .PROCEDURE